LucientZ/DiscordPyBot/README.md

 # DiscordPyBot
 This is a small discord bot that has basic functionality.
 Most of the features are for fun with the main purpose being to entertain.
+Documentation can be found here: https://lucientz.github.io/DiscordPyBot/

 This bot is made with python 3.8.
 ```